Arsenal vs Benfica: UEFA Europa League background, form guide, previous meetings

 • Arsenal won their first two UEFA Europa League round of 32 ties, against Östersund (3-0 a, 1-2 h) and BATE Borisov (0-1 a, 3-0 h), before succumbing last season to a late extra-time goal at home to Olympiacos that eliminated them on away goals (1-0 a, 1-2 h).

-• The Gunners' overall UEFA Europa League record at the Arsenal Stadium is W15 D3 L3.
-Last season's defeat by Olympiacos ended a seven-match unbeaten home run in the competition's knockout phase that incorporated six victories
+• The Gunners' overall UEFA Europa League record home record is W15 D3 L3.
+Last season's defeat by Olympiacos ended a seven-match unbeaten home run in the competition's knockout phase that incorporated six victories.

 • Arsenal have won four of their ten previous UEFA competition encounters in Greece, losing five.
-Their record in games against Olympiacos at the Karaiskakis Stadium is W2 L3, the victories coming on the two most recent visits.
+Their record in games against Olympiacos at the Stadio Georgios Karaskaikis is W2 L3, the victories coming on the two most recent visits.

 • Arsenal have won four of the six UEFA ties in which they have drawn the away leg first, including the two most recent.
 Their record after a 1-1 scoreline is W2 L2, the first of those two defeats that reverse against Benfica back in 1991, the second a famous 2003/04 UEFA Champions League quarter-final against Chelsea, when they lost the second leg 1-2 at Highbury.